 Often, it’s a simple page with a box for entering a password and a submit button.
 Usually, the design reflects the WordPress theme you use.
 Aside from that, there isn’t much you can do to make it more interesting.

-Here’s an example of what we mean:
+Here’s an example of a typical password-protected page:

 Before we tackle the question: “How do I change a password-protected page in WordPress?” let’s look at how to enable password protection with the default WordPress settings.

-How Do I Enable a WordPress Password Protected Page
+How Do I Enable a WordPress Password-Protected Page?

 To enable the WordPress password-protected page feature, follow these steps: